Mr-1504/Driver-Fatigue-Detection-Model/README.md

 - **Libraries:** OpenCV, TensorFlow/Keras, NumPy, Matplotlib
 - **Hardware:** HD camera, GPU support for TensorFlow (for real-time performance).

+### License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project under the terms of the license.

 ## 🌟 Installation
 1. Clone the repository:
    ```bash